sfzinstruments/WilkinsonAudio.NakedDrums/README.md

 * Note, that changing the keywitch for the ARIA Player version need to be done from keyboard controller or DAW midi track to affect all channel/slots at once.
 Changing keyswitch from ARIA Player GUI only affect the respective slot.

+# Additional Info

+- This sfz version is 'side-ward' compatible with the original wav files, by putting all the wavs into this sfz "Samples" directory, and then change the `#define $ext` to wav (in the macro.txt).

+- Caution for `.ariax` multi version : Do not change volume and pan (CC7 & CC10) from your Keyboard/MIDI controller/DAW MIDI track, because it will modify all the ARIA Player's slots/channels simultaneously.

 # License